slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ### mysql (port 3306):

+> If you are having problems with a web application, make sure to change the database file permissions:
+>    * `chown -R mysql:msyql /var/lib/mysql`

 * check what it's listening on: `netstat -tulpn | grep mysql`
     * if "Local Address" starts with 0.0.0.0, it is public.
 If 127.0.0.1, it's private to this server.
 * configure: `nano /etc/mysql/my.cnf`